 This app provides users with information about what to expect if their baby is admitted to a neonatal unit, NICU or special care unit.
 It contains information on routine checks and tests, feeding, equipment, common diseases, and medication.
 It also has information about what you can expect when your baby is born prematurely (before the due date), advice for Dads and what is needed when your baby goes home.
 You can also read stories of other parents’ experience and journey with their baby in the Neonatal unit.
+For a more detailed description of the app, see Google Play or iTunes and for a detailed review, see Reviews.

 ✔ User is able to create individualised, personalised profiles.